rahulgopinath/rahulgopinath.github.io/_posts/2024-01-04-lstar-learning-regular-languages.markdown

 given data.
 Closely related fields are grammar mining, grammar recovery, and grammar extraction which are all whitebox approaches based on program or related artifact analysis.
 Language acquisition is another related term.

+## Context Free Languages
+Here, we discussed how to infer a regular grammar.
+In many cases the blackbox may accept a language that is beyond regular, for example, it could be context-free.
+The nice thing about L\* is that it can provide us a close approximation of such context-free language in terms of a regular grammar.
+One can then take the regular grammar thus produced, and try and identify context-free structure in that DFA based on recognition of repeating structures.
+It is still an open question on how to recover the context-free structure from such a DFA.

 [^angluin1987]: Learning Regular Sets from Queries and Counterexamples, 1987
 [^angluin1988]: Queries and Concept Learning, 1988